Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 - The code above demonstrates how to use `localStorage` to store and retrieve data.
 - The `setItem()` method is used to store a key-value pair ("username" and "John") in local storage.
-- Later, the `getItem()` method retrieves the value associated with the "username" key, which is then logged to the console.
+- Later, the `getItem()` method retrieves the value associated with the "username" key, which is then alerted to the user.

 #### Canvas API